kalibera/rchk/README.md

 3. Install (automatically) R build dependencies, LLVM, WLLVM and rchk: run `vagrant up` in `image` directory

 Instead of virtualbox, one can also use docker, so the tool can run inside a container.
 To install the tool into a docker container, run `vagrant up --provider docker`.
+To install docker on Ubuntu, run `apt-get install docker docker.io` and add the current user to the `docker` group.

 The automatic installation uses a fixed version of rchk to reduce the risk of breakage, but this also means it does not immediately get latest updates